Transition and Construction Defects Law

 Let Us Handle the Transition

 The attorneys at Griffin Alexander, P.C specialize in providing community associations with guidance through the transition process from developer to homeowner control.
 Our attorneys are recognized as industry leaders in community association law.
-Griffin Alexander represents over 200 associations in New Jersey, New York, and Pennsylvania.
+Griffin Alexander represents over 250 associations in New Jersey, New York, and Pennsylvania.
 Every New Jersey community association attorney at our firm has significant experience advising clients early in the transition process, to minimize the likelihood of long, drawn-out legal battles down the road.
+However, if litigation becomes necessary, Griffin Alexander provides all the depth and legal experience needed to successfully litigate transition disputes no matter the size of the community.

-Griffin Alexander recognizes the importance, difficulty, and expenses of the transition process.
+Griffin Alexander recognizes the importance, difficulty, and expense of the transition process.
 Construction defects, shortcomings by the developer on promised facilities, and underfunded reserves are often at the center of disputes regarding a new community association.
 Our attorneys are skilled in uncovering these problems during the transition process and establishing a thoughtful, measured plan to resolve them.
-We recognize that transition defects can undermine the value of a property for homeowners and that it is critical to identify and resolve these issues at an early stage.
+We recognize that transition defects can undermine the value of a property.
+It is, therefore, critical to identify and resolve these issues at an early stage.
+Griffin Alexander prides itself on its history of client satisfaction and retention, based on proven results obtained over the last several decades.

 Whether the problem is in the design, construction, oversight, faulty materials or inadequate inspection of a property, construction defects can pose significant challenges to a new community.
-Our attorneys have over 75 years of combined experience in handling construction defects such as:
+Our attorneys have over 75 years of combined experience in handling disputes related to construction defects such as:

-- Faulty installation of Brick, vinyl, stucco, and EIFS
+- Faulty installation of brick, vinyl, stucco, and EIFS (Exterior Insulated Finish Systems)

 - Roof leaks and ice damming